What is Focusing?

 • Release from unconscious stories or beliefs that keeps one from accessing one’s true self, potential, and aspirations.

 • Creating more compassion for self and others.

 Despite our culture’s general stigmatization around psychotherapy and other healing modalities, embarking on personal work requires great courage and integrity.
 The idea of connecting and making peace with our hidden or unknown parts can seem daunting.
 Yet Focusing is a gentle and compassionate approach that when used correctly can produce substantial expansions in consciousness.
 It is a rich and rewarding process that creates lasting and permanent change in one's health, relationships, and life-purpose.

-"Focusing is like a flashlight you shine inside yourself, gently, and validating the subconscious energies that need help." - J.K., client
+"Focusing is like a flashlight you shine inside yourself, validating the places that need help." - J.K., client